 Industrial Piercing Healing Time:

-Recommended Industrial Piercing Jewelry:
+Recommended Industrial Jewelry:

 What is a Rook Piercing?